oxhagolli/VisualTrackingCorobots/README.md

 # Errata
 For any errors or concerns with the code or the paper, please reach out to Orens Xhagolli (oxx6096@cs.rit.edu).
-Please feel free to use github issues or functionality if you would like to contribute.
+Please feel free to use github issues or any other github functionality if you would like to contribute.
 All contributions are welcome.

 # License
 This project is under the MIT License.
 For any questions related to licensing please reach out to